The Clusters view shows cluster topology as a tree view. In the image above, a cluster named

 - Drop-down menu

-The drop-down menu provides an option to locate the Properties panel on the right of the Clusters, Nodes, and Engines panel or below it.
-The default is below.
+The drop-down menu provides an option to locate the Properties panel on the right of the Clusters, Nodes, and Engines panel or on the bottom.

 When there is an active launch and deployment, selecting a Clusters view toolbar button (epadmin command.
 For example, selecting the button is analogous to running a Linux kill -9 command, which deliberately forces a shutdown, graceful or not., or ) is analogous to going outside of Studio to execute the corresponding